Glennallen, Alaska: Economy

 Glennallen is the supply hub of the Copper River region.
 Local businesses serve area residents and tourism from the Glenn Highway traffic, supplies and services, schools and medical care.
 State highway maintenance and federal offices are in Glennallen.
 RV parks, lodging, fuel and other services cater to independent travelers.
 The National Park Service's Wrangell-St. Elias Visitor Center and the Copper River Princess Wilderness Lodge were completed in 2002 at Copper Center.
-Offices for the Bureau of Land Management, Alaska State Troopers, and the Dept. of Fish and Game are located here.
+Offices for the Bureau of Land Management, Alaska State Troopers, and the Department of Fish and Game are located here.
 There are several small farms in the area.
 Four residents hold commercial fishing permits.
 Glennallen is home to Ahtna, Incorporated.

 Transportation

 The Glenn/Tok Cutoff and Richardson Highways provide year-round road access to other areas of the state.
 Brenwick's Airport provides public air access, and scheduled services are available.
-The 2,070' turf airstrip is owned and operated by Copper Basin District, Inc. The Gulkana Airport is located 4.3 miles northeast.
+The 2,070 ft turf airstrip is owned and operated by Copper Basin District, Inc. The Gulkana Airport is located 4.3 mi northeast.